serejandmyself/serejandmyself.github.io/_posts/2018-08-09-blockchain-should-be-mathematically.md

 ---
 layout: post
-title: Blockchain should be a mathematically proven algorithm with no single point of control
+title: Blockchain should be a mathematically proven algorithm
 categories:
 - blog
 ---